wesen/YAPP_Box/ttmp/YAPP-PUSH-BUTTONS-001-implement-pushbuttons-dsl-parity/design/feature-module-registry.md

 4. Update unit tests (already covering push buttons) and add new docs describing how to register modules.
 5. Provide a developer tutorial (via the Glazed help system) that walks through building/registering a new module.

+### Reference implementation

+The push button feature now ships as an external module under `pkg/yappgen/modules/pushbuttons`.
+It exports a pure builder (`pushbuttons.Build`) that the registry wires up via `newArrayFeatureModule`.
+Because the module only depends on the shared `scad` types, it proves that future DSL capabilities can live in their own sub-packages without creating circular imports.
+This is the pattern new modules should follow until we formalize a full plugin API.

 ## Open Questions

 - Should modules support emit-time ordering hints beyond declaration order (e.g., allow grouping by SCAD dependency)?